 When it comes to glassware, I’m typically drawn toward low to moderately priced selections for the sheer reason of breakage.
 As a family of six, often entertaining other families with multiple children, you can see why frugal glassware finds are a good choice for us.
 Per setting, not one, but two glasses are necessary (for the adults): one for wine and one for water.
 And for a little fun, try adorning your stemware with these wine markers, which are great for a good laugh and a conversation starter.
 For my water glasses, I like a splash of color, and my go-to has always been a cool oceanic blue.
 For wine glasses, we have a set of stemless as well as a set with stems to compliment our wine selection for the evening.

-I am obsessed with simple, yet sleek white dinnerware.
+I am obsessed with simple, yet sleek white dinnerware to go on the dining table.
 The white has a classic, clean look, allowing other table accessories and colors to take center stage.
 To create a three dimensional setting, I always incorporate a bowl to add shape and height to the setting.
 “What if I’m not serving soup?” you ask.
 No problem!
 Use the bowl for salad, or don’t use it at all.
 It can be tucked away when entrees are served and brought back out for dessert.
 The bowl is the trick to the ultimate layering look.
 The goal here is to stack, creating a little complexity to your setting.

 Every woman loves her accessories.
 By far, my favorite part tablescaping is working with fun and unique accents.
 When you’re hosting, keep in mind that even when holidays are few and far between, your table should never skimp on style.
 One easy and inexpensive accent is to always have a set of colored mason jars on hand to fill with flowers.
 I also use a letter board to greet guests, or to simply display a fun little saying.
 My friend Amanda and I always say “More is More” and that couldn’t ring more true in my opinion than that of a festive table.
 For parties, I love filling my table with unexpected items.
 I have used table fans, tied ribbons to string, and have laid out strands of twinkling lights.
 During Christmas, my table was so over the top, some guests hardly noticed my enormous tree!
 Your tabletop is your canvas for creativity, and an opportunity to really wow your guests.
 Don’t be afraid to dress it up from time to time.
 Afterall, it’s going to serve as the chicest of settings for some of your most memorable moments.